7pranayama

 Utkata Konasana

 This pose is amazing!
-This means that this pose is considered good for pregnant women along with providing relief from painful menstrual cramps in women.
+This means that this pose is considered good for pregnant women, along with providing relief from painful menstrual cramps in women.
 It works for the pelvic floor and helps to open the hips during childbirth.
-Stability as a woman also helps with empathy, passion, adaptability as she progresses in her pregnancy.
+Stability as a woman also helps with empathy, passion, and adaptability as she progresses in her pregnancy.

 How To Do: